(download as PDF)

 Q. Does the meat from Katahdin lambs have less saturated fat and a more desirable ratio of omega-3 to omega-6 fatty acids than the meat from wooled breeds?

 A. This is not known.
-While there is some evidence to suggest that the meat from Katahdin sheep is more healthful than the meat from wooled lambs, the data is limited and the design of the studies making these claims has been questioned by meat scientists.
+While there is some evidence to suggest that the meat from Katahdin sheep is more healthful than the meat from wooled lambs, the data is limited and the design of the studies making such claims has been questioned by meat scientists.
 Breeders who wish to make this claim when they are marketing their Katahdin lamb need to back it up with data from representative samples of their meat.
 Diet can also exert a large effect on the fatty acid composition of meat.
 While grass feeding tends to improve the ratio of omega-3 to omega 6 fatty acids, a concentrate diet with certain fats and oils can have a similar nutritional profile.
 There many other factors that can affect the nutritional profile of meat.
 Furthermore, the differences in meat might not be enough to have a significant impact on the human diet. ↑

 Q. Can you cross Katahdins with other breeds?

 A. Yes and there are good reasons to do so.
-Unless the goal of the sheep enterprise is to produce purebred animals (to sell as breeding stock), crossbreeding is almost always a better system of mating.
+Unless the goal of the sheep enterprise is to produce purebred animals (to show or sell as breeding stock), crossbreeding is almost always a better system of mating.
 Crossbreeding offers two distinct advantages over purebreeding: hybrid vigor and breed complementarity.
-Hybrid vigor is the superiority of the crossbred offspring to the average performance of its two purebred parents.
+Hybrid vigor is the superiority of the crossbred offspring as compared to the average performance of its two purebred parents.
 Breed complementarity is when the strengths and weakness of different breeds (for a particular production system) are balanced in a breeding program. ↑

 Q. What are the advantages to crossing Katahdin ewes with a terminal sire?

 A. The purpose of a terminal sire is to produce superior crossbred market lambs.
 A terminal sire excels in growth and carcass traits, whereas maternal breeds, such as the Katahdin, excel in reproductive and fitness traits.
 Examples of terminal sire breeds include Suffolk, Hampshire, Shropshire, Oxford, Texel, and Southdown.
-Crossbred market lambs (sired by terminal sires) will almost always be superior to the lambs of maternal breeds in terms of size, performance, carcass quality, and market acceptabilty. ↑
+Crossbred market lambs (sired by terminal sires) will almost always be superior to the lambs of maternal breeds in terms of size, performance, carcass quality, and market acceptability. ↑

 Q. Do crossbred Katahdins make good commercial ewes?